-Beets are super high in betacyanin, a phyto-nutrient associated with their deep red color.
+Raw Beet Salad is super high in betacyanin, a phyto-nutrient associated with their deep red color.
 Unfortunately, according to what I have read, this anti-cancer chemical is destroyed by cooking.
-Though Ayurveda and Chinese Medicine do not at all advocate for a raw food diet, there is no reason why you can’t include raw vegetables into an Ayurvedic cuisine.

 But raw beet alone is relatively unpalatable, with a pretty tough texture, though its color is superb and it gives a bit of zing by its spiciness.

 One simple way is just to put shredded raw beet into salads, whenever the weather is hot enough or your Agni/digestive fire strong enough to tolerate salad.
 (And let me say, right here, that it is Pitta types who can eat more raw food to start with, because of their inherently strong Agni.)

 I love spicing up my cabbage salads on with shredded raw beet.
 I have a recent post on cabbage with my cole slaw recipe.
 I have recently made a nice cole slaw with shredded beet and mizuna greens added.

 Who Can Eat More Raw Food in Ayurveda?